-the last minute or so of judas goat, and all of fidget, still feel like two of my finer moments. the rest isn’t too shabby, either. i think i even prefer this treatment of skinny ditch to the original found on WHO YOU ARE NOW, though my singing was probably a little more polished and committed the first time around.
+The last minute or so of Judas Goat and all of Fidget still feel like two of my finer moments.
+The rest isn’t too shabby, either.
+I think I even prefer this treatment of Skinny Ditch to the original found on WHO YOU ARE NOW, though my singing was probably a little more polished and committed the first time around.

-this wasn’t a CD i intended to make at all. i wasn’t planning on putting another EP out so soon after the PAVEMENT HUGGING DADDIES EP, but there were a few songs i’d recorded that i knew weren’t going to fit on any of the full-length albums i was marinating in my brain (several of which never got past the marinating stage, as it turned out). i didn’t want to throw the songs away, so i thought i’d try throwing them together, along with a few other thingsIi wanted to get out of my system. somehow they made sense that way.
+This wasn’t a CD I intended to make.
+I wasn’t planning on putting another EP out so soon after the PAVEMENT HUGGING DADDIES EP, but there were a few songs I’d recorded that I knew weren’t going to fit on any of the full-length albums I was marinating in my brain (several of which never got past the marinating stage, as it turned out).
+I didn’t want to throw the songs away, so I thought I’d try throwing them together, along with a few other thingsIi wanted to get out of my system.

-i also thought this might serve as sort of a lead-in to the serious change of direction i felt coming. i was saving myself for some new equipment, and that was the main thing holding me back from extending things into full album territory.
+I also thought this might serve as sort of a lead-in to the serious change of direction I felt coming.
+I was saving myself for some new equipment, and that was the main thing holding me back from extending things into full album territory.

-it gave me an opportunity to finally put to use a guitar riff i’d been sitting on for about five years at that point. it was supposed to be part of a song called “the story”, written circa CHILDREN HAVE NO EYES, but i never got around to finishing that song. i worked up some new songs for the show too, one of which was an instrumental guitar piece improvised around a few melodic ideas (ambient guitar, since i couldn’t think of anything to replace the working title).
+I’m not normally one to rework my own songs after they’ve been recorded to my satisfaction, but in January of 2005 I was putting together a set list for a solo gig — the only one I played between the Guys with Dicks dinner banquet fiasco in 2002 and the first Mackenzie Hall show in 2010 — and I thought it would be interesting to give the synth-based Skinny Ditch a different arrangement for electric guitar.
+It gave me an opportunity to finally put to use a guitar riff I’d been sitting on for about five years.
+It was supposed to be part of a song called “The Story”, written circa CHILDREN HAVE NO EYES, but I never got around to finishing it.
+I also worked up a few new songs for the show, one of which was an instrumental guitar piece improvised around a few melodic ideas (Ambient Guitar, since I couldn’t think of anything to replace the working title).

-i didn’t think of it as much more than filler to pad out the EP. the song had other ideas. i ended up spending more time on it than any of the other songs — messing with different sounds like handclaps and warped synth marimba (neither of which made it into the final mix), recording a fake wurlitzer part, and then trying to duplicate it note-for-note on piano when it became clear fake wurly wasn’t quite the right sound.
+I didn’t think of it as much more than filler to pad out the EP.
+The song had other ideas.
+I ended up spending more time on it than any of the other songs — messing with different sounds like handclaps and warped synth marimba (neither of which made it into the final mix), recording a fake Wurlitzer part and then trying to duplicate it note-for-note on piano when it became clear fake Wurly wasn’t quite the right sound.

-i guess it’s a good thing i made this one count, because it ended up being the last short-form musical statement i would ever make. lucky for me, the songs knew where they were supposed to end up all along, even when i wasn’t so sure myself.
+I guess it’s a good thing I made this one count, because it ended up being the last short-form musical statement I would ever make.
+Lucky for me, the songs knew where they were supposed to end up all along, even when I wasn’t so sure myself.